LaunchCodeEducation/lchs/src/chapters/how-programs-work/trinket.rst

 options and select either *Python* (free account) or *Python3* (paid account).

 .. figure:: figures/new-trinket.png
-   :alt: Screenshot of the dropdown menus for creating a new Python Trinket.
+   :alt: Dropdown menus for creating a new Python Trinket.
    :width: 70%

    New trinket options.